twbs/bootstrap/docs/components/card.md

 ## Columns

 Cards can be organized into [Masonry](http://masonry.desandro.com)-like columns with just CSS by wrapping them in `.card-columns`.
-Cards are ordered vertically when wrapped in `.card-columns`.
+Cards are ordered from top to bottom and left to right when wrapped in `.card-columns`.

 Only applies to small devices and above.